 After a fire destroyed the library's card catalog, librarian James Gulledge changes the book classification system from Dewey Decimal to the Library of Congress System (still in use).

 The original D.H.
-Hill Library in what is now Brooks Hall was built by Hobart Brown Upjohn and named for Daniel Harvey Hill, Professor of English when NC State first opened.
+Hill Jr. Library (in what later became Brooks Hall) was designed by Hobart Brown Upjohn and named for Daniel Harvey Hill, Jr., the first faculty member to oversee the library.

 Hugh T. Lefler, head of the History Department and chair of the Library Committee, became acting director of the library until the following year.

 State College joins UNC-Chapel Hill and Duke University in contributing catalog cards to the North Carolina Union Catalog, the first collaborative effort between the three libraries.

 D. H. Hill Jr. Library is given a private engineering library of more than 1,000 books by the widow of Colonel J.L.
 Ludlow of Winston-Salem.